rcaught/datasette-updated/README.md

     }
   }
 }
+END
+> plugins/datasette-updated/metadata.json
-END && datasette publish ... --version-note="$(echo $PLUGIN_DATASETTE_UPDATED_METADATA)"
+&& datasette publish --plugins-dir=plugins ...
 ```

-Combining these approaches should work, but the `metadata.yml` will always win if there is a duplicate configuration.
+Combining static and dynamic configuration is possible, but be aware that the base `metadata.(json|yml)` will always win if there is a duplicate configuration value.

 ## Development